-World Cup 2018: Odds, Updated Predictions for Sunday Round of 16 Matches
+World Cup 2018: Odds, Updated Predictions for Sunday Round-of-16 Matches

 Russia impressed in their first two outings at the World Cup, but the hosts ran into their first quality opponent against Uruguay and immediately suffered a heavy loss.

-La Celeste easily cruised to a 3-0 win and highlighted Russia's lack of world class talent throughout the team.
-The hosts have some excellent players―Aleksandr Golovin in particular has been a standout―but can't match up with a team like Spain at every position.
+La Celeste cruised to a 3-0 win and highlighted Russia's lack of world-class talent.
+The hosts have some excellent players―Aleksandr Golovin, in particular, has been a standout―but can't match up with Sunday's opponents at every position.

-La Roja have been far from perfect so far in Russia, and their 2-2 draw against Morocco in their last group match will have some fans questioning their form heading into the knockout stages.
+Spain have been far from perfect in Russia, and their 2-2 draw against Morocco in their last group match will have some fans questioning their form heading into the knockout stages.
 The 2010 champions tend to grow into tournaments, however, and don't have any concerns with injuries or suspensions ahead of this match.

 Russia will be without the injured Alan Dzagoev and the suspended Igor Smolnikov, stretching their limited depth even further.
-Even with home advantage, it's an enormous task for the side.
+Even with home advantage, it's an enormous task for Stanislav Cherchesov's men.

-Croatia finished the group stage as one of two sides with a perfect record, and they will like their chances against a solid but limited Danish team that survived some tough challenges thanks to the great play of goalkeeper Kasper Schmeichel.
+Croatia finished the group stage as one of the three sides with perfect records, and they will like their chances against a solid but limited Denmark team that survived some tough challenges thanks to the great play of goalkeeper Kasper Schmeichel.

-The Leicester City man has been in sensational form, and the stats back that up:
+The Leicester City man has been in sensational form:

 Sky Bet @SkyBet